delta-TestScriptRepair/DELTA/README.md

 - `failure_files/`: Still-invalid test scripts after two rounds of repair.
 These are logged for further manual inspection or prompt refinement.

 To run our framework (DELTA), the main program entry is `run.py`.
 It will execute the full pipeline: error classification → input generation → script repair → multi-round testing.

+We have provided demo files in the above folders, together with the repairing code in folder `repairs/` and `repairs2/`.
+We also provide the error_info.json and fail_error_info.json in our pipeline to show the exact error message.

+We are uploading the full dataset as fast as possible in zenodo.

 The core logic of DELTA is distributed across the following scripts:
 - `api.py`: Defines repair prompt templates and calls GPT via OpenAI API.